mobile-development-group/calendar-android/README.md

 `intermediateTextColor` - color of text in intermediate (range-selected) items
 `disabledTextColor` - color of text in disabled items

+## Note
+Please write to me if you find any errors

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.